 A lead-in and a teaser are similar in that they both serve to bring the audience into the story.

-- Six Feet Under begins with a Lead In showing a person's death.
+- Six Feet Under begins with one showing a person's death.
 The remainder of the show is sometimes related to that person, and sometimes not.

 - MacGyver employed a variation on this in several episodes.
 An extended pre-credits sequence called the "Opening Gambit" was used several times, perhaps as a time-filler.
 It would be a short, self-contained adventure with an entirely different writer, production team, and supporting cast, and was often radically different in style from the rest of the episode (The titular character hardly ever employed any Bamboo Technology in the Opening Gambit), and featured its own credits.
 After the gambit, the titles would roll, and the story proper would begin.
 The only link between the gambit and the main story of the episode would be a voice over to the tune of "No sooner had I gotten back from that mission when they sent me on this one," designed to convey nothing more than that MacGyver leads a very action-packed life.

-- Mystery Science Theater 3000's Lead In is usually its own self-contained comedy sketch, unrelated to the rest of the episode except for brief reference after the commercials.
+- Mystery Science Theater 3000's is usually its own self-contained comedy sketch, unrelated to the rest of the episode except for brief reference after the commercials.